Yoga Techniques for Curing Vertigo, Strengthen Your Balance

 Vertigo is the condition where the person affected experiences imbalanced, dizzy, and kind of the world spinning around feeling, tipping, swaying etc. Vertigo means hallucinations of movements; subject appears to see objects moving, or he himself is moving.

 One of the reasons of vertigo is related to the concept called postural hypo-tension.
 This happens when the circulation to the brain gets reduced due to sitting or standing in a particular posture for a long time.
+Learning to maintain a correct standing posture has been found to alleviate the symptoms of vertigo in some cases.
 If emotional tension is also experienced along with postural hypo-tension, this can happen while one sits or stands in the same posture for long time while consoling a dear one over his, or her serious loss, the hypothalamus region of the brain gets disturbed impairing the working of the sympathetic, and parasympathetic nervous system which leads to the feeling of giddiness as in vertigo.
 Vertigo is in fact a medical term for giddiness.
 The prominent symptoms of vertigo are the sensation of dizziness, and unsteadiness in the surroundings.

 As per the medical terminology it is a whirling motion of oneself or of the objects around oneself.
 Humans maintains their position in space by the reflexes arising in the eyes, peripheral end receptors (like skin, muscles, and joints), and the vestibular labyrinth of the ear.
 Vertigo doesn’t include vague sensations of disturbed balance, the cause for these may lie in cardio vascular insufficiency, certain toxins like alcohol, streptomycin, improper alignment of cervical vertebrae, anemia, or metabolic causes.
 The concerted activities of the eyes, ears, and the peripheral receptors give an accurate awareness of movement and position in space.